dukelec/cdbus/Readme.md

 ## Ready To Use Devices

 The CDCTL controllers family incorporates the CDBUS IP Core, providing peripheral interfaces such as SPI, I<sup>2</sup>C, and PCIe.
-E.g. The tiny CDCTL-Bx module supports SPI and I<sup>2</sup>C interfaces:
+For example, the tiny CDCTL-Bx module supports SPI and I<sup>2</sup>C interfaces:
 (The source code and gerber files for this module are fully open-source and located in the `example/` directory.)
 <img alt="cdctl_bx" src="docs/img/cdctl_bx.jpg" width="600rem">